Skip to content

 The cost of your insurance premium is based on the probability of you making a claim.
 So, when it comes to modifications, insurance providers will consider the following factors:

-• If the modifications increase the value of your car, the insurance claims you make could be higher as it’s often more expensive to repair or replace parts.
+• Increased value – if the modifications increase the value of your car, any claims you make could be higher as it may now be more expensive to repair or replace parts

-• If you’ve made your car faster, it could increase the risk of you being involved in a speed-related accident.
+• Increased performance – if you’ve made your car faster, that could increase the risk of you being involved in a speed-related accident

-• Your car may be at greater risk of theft, especially if you’ve had expensive tech installed or you’ve modified its performance.
-Insurance providers could also assume that any modifications that alter the manufacturer’s standard settings can’t be guaranteed and may affect the car’s integrity.
+• Vehicle integrity – insurance providers could assume that any modifications that alter the manufacturer’s standard settings can’t be guaranteed and may affect the car’s integrity

-• Young drivers are statistically more likely to claim on their insurance, so any modifications they make could raise their premium even more.
+• Young drivers – 17 to 24-year-olds are statistically more likely to claim on their insurance, so any modifications could raise their premium even more.

 What does modified car insurance cover?